Joe Jonas: Personal life

-In September 2021, Jonas and wife Turner purchased a mansion in Miami, Florida for $11 million.
+In September 2021, Jonas and Turner purchased a mansion in Miami, Florida for $11 million.
 The mansion was reportedly inspired by architect Frank Lloyd Wright.
 Prior to moving to Miami, Jonas and Turner sold their house in Encino, a neighborhood of Los Angeles, for $15.2 million.
 In November 2022, the Jonases' Miami residence was listed for sale with an asking price of nearly $17 million.